Naught0/inventedle/README.md

 - Reveal hints but lose points for doing so?
 - Always show image of invention
 - 4 or 5 guesses
+- Cron job stores current invention ID in used_inventions w/ is_current = 1